-Forward foreign currency exchange contracts and foreign currency options are used to manage the foreign currency exposures arising from the Group's payables denominated in currencies other than the functional currencies of the Group.
+Forward foreign currency exchange contracts and foreign currency options are used to manage the foreign currency exposures arising from the Group's vendor financing, lease liabilities and short-term forecast purchases for content fees and technology fees denominated in USD.
 The forward foreign currency exchange contracts were entered into for a period of up to 6 years, while foreign currency options were entered into for a period of up to 3 years.
-As at 31 January 2024, the notional principal amounts of the outstanding forward foreign currency exchange contracts were RM1,300,385,000 (2023: RM1,373,976,000) and foreign currency options were USD12,075,000 (2023: USD28,518,000).
+As at 31 January 2025, the notional principal amounts of the outstanding forward foreign currency exchange contracts were RM1,647,092,000 (2024: RM1,300,385,000) and foreign currency options were USD8,049,000 (2024: USD12,075,000).